-Well, that's me, at a fitness level I accomplished by often eating McDonald's for lunch and KFC for dinner, rarely spending more than 2 hours a week working out, and almost never even breaking a sweat.
-Oh, and it took me no more than 6 months to look like this.
+Well, that's me, at a fitness level I accomplished by almost exclusively eating McDonalds/KFC/Burger King/random shitty streetfood in Amsterdam at 2am, etc for every meal, rarely spending more than 2 hours a week working out, and almost never even breaking a sweat.
+Oh, and it took me less than 4 months to look like this.

 Welcome to the Big Mac Fitness Program, where I give away my (not so) secret common sense tips and tricks to be in shape without even trying.

 I'm not a fitness expert or involved in the fitness industry in any way.
 I don't sell anything - I'm an engineer by trade with a rewarding career who found a sustainable, efficient fitness system by cutting out all the crap and practising common sense.

 I realized something like this needed to be written when I'd frequently find myself at the gym with other people I knew, all in far worse shape than me, who'd later make jokes about how "I barely did anything".
 I've introduced friends to this system and they all start off with the same complaints - only to come back a few months later and tell me to look at how great their butt is.

 I hate working out.
 I don't see any virtue or value in "dedicating myself" and going into "beast mode".
 I'm tired of being beaten over the head with ads of massive dudes listening to shitty electronic music to "pump themselves up" for the sole purpose of lowering their bodyfat and getting some muscle.

 Fit humans have always existed; it's only in the last 60 years that we needed to watch motivational Al Pacino speeches on YouTube and listen to the entire Tron soundtrack before a brutal 2 hour gym session of fortuitous grunting.